 FAQ: Can I transfer electives to the Master of Social Work Program?

-The policy of the Division of Social Work is to allow students to apply for up to 6 credit hours of "course substitution"/transfer credit for previous master's coursework.
+The policy of the Department of Human Services is to allow students to apply for up to 6 credit hours of "course substitution"/transfer credit for previous master's coursework.
 However, the content of those classes must closely match courses in our program.
 The process is to submit a course substitution request form with the syllabus and course description from the class(es) you completed for faculty review.

 FAQ: Can I start taking classes in the summer or spring semesters?